deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

     - CIDER lab as a group.
 - Pranav:
     - 1 Use Case.
+    - Reach out to stakeholder.
 - Shibam:
     - 1 Use Case.
     - Work on paper prototype with Anthony and Jeronimo.
     - Work on the storyboard.
+    - Reach out to naive stakeholder.
 - Jeronimo:
     - 1 Use Case.
     - Work on paper prototype with Shibam and Anthony.
     - Work on Trello issues.
     - Note Taker for Cider Lab with Deven.
+    - Reach out to a naive stakeholder.
 - Deven:
     - 1 Use Case.
     - Review Storyboard.